 Choose a Template

 There are lots of free infographic tools online (we’ll talk more about this in a few minutes).
 The majority of them offer infographic templates as we discussed above.
 If you are new to creating infographics, your best bet is to pick one of these infographic maker, infographic video maker or explainer video tools and use it.

 The template you chose should have placards showing you where to insert graphics and text (text box).
 Since you already have your copy written, it’s time to begin placing it in the appropriate place.
 After the text is in place, go ahead, and insert your chosen graphics and charts (for example, pie charts, donut charts, bar graph, etcetera).
 Remember to change the font size for headings and text as needed.

 While this is a small detail, it makes a big difference.
 So, why do you want to use font pairing in your infographic?
 Simple – it affects the overall look of your graphic design, and it helps to adjust the size of text blocks.
 Most professionals recommend that you use no more than two types of font.
 This includes one type for the heading and another type for the best blocks.

 If you have only text and no graphs or anything to share, it’s recommended to add some icons.
 Let’s face it, no one wants to look at an infographic that just contains text – that’s boring!
-Use appropriate icons to spice it up.
-IconArchive is the perfect one stop for your icon needs.
+Use appropriate icons to spice up your infographic design.

 If you don’t want to use icons, you can use data widgets instead.
 This is especially great for text that contains numbers or other informational data.